 The Four-Way Test

 The Four-Way Test is a nonpartisan and nonsectarian ethical guide for Rotarians to use for their personal and professional relationships.
-The test has been translated into more than 100 languages, and Rotarians often recite it at club meetings:
+The test has been translated into more than 100 languages, and Rotarians sometimes recite it at club meetings: